DejniellSt/Snake_AI/README.md

+1. Activate conda
-1. To run, use the file: agent.py
+2. To run, use the file: agent.py
-2. The effects can be seen after 50-60 training trials
+3. The effects can be seen after 50-60 training trials